-Simonsbath Sawmill was purchased by Viscount Ebrington - the future 4th Earl Fortescue - in 1886 but he didn't take possession until Sir Frederic Knight died in 1897.
-A major refurbishment programme began almost immeadiately.
+Simonsbath Sawmill was purchased by Lord Fortescue in 1886 but he didn't take possession until Sir Frederic Knight died in 1897.
+Lord Fortscue transferred the management of the estate to his son Viscount Ebrington - the future 4th Earl Fortescue - and a major refurbishment programme began almost immeadiately.

 The Agent, George Smyth-Richards, had become increasingly concerned about the condition of the water wheel at the old workshops and sawmill.
 A few months after Sir Frederic died and Viscount Ebrington took over the management of the estate, Mr Smyth-Richards contacted Messrs Garnish and Lemon, the well-known Millwrights and Engineers of Pilton, near Barnstaple for their advice.